Corporate law: History

 Although some forms of companies are thought to have existed during Ancient Rome and Ancient Greece, the closest recognizable ancestors of the modern company did not appear until the 16th century.
 With increasing international trade, Royal charters were granted in Europe (notably in England and Holland) to merchant adventurers.
 The Royal charters usually conferred special privileges on the trading company (including, usually, some form of monopoly).
-Originally, traders in these entities traded stock on their own account, but later the members came to operate on joint account and with joint stock, and the new Joint stock company was born.
+Originally, traders in these entities traded stock on their own account, but later the members came to operate on a joint account and with joint stock, and the new Joint stock company was born.

 Early companies were purely economic ventures; it was only a belatedly established benefit of holding joint stock that the company's stock could not be seized for the debts of any individual member.
 The development of company law in Europe was hampered by two notorious "bubbles" (the South Sea Bubble in England and the Tulip Bulb Bubble in the Dutch Republic) in the 17th century, which set the development of companies in the two leading jurisdictions back by over a century in popular estimation.